EAWF/BTC-Toolbox/Toolbox/getBTCBalance.md

   $address=""; // This is the address we want to check.
   $confirmations="3"; // This is the address we want to check to see if the balance has 3 confirmations.
   $balance=getBTCBalance($address,$confirmations);
+  if ($balance < $amount){
+   echo "Waiting for more confirmations...please be patient"; }else{
+   echo "Payment has been received!
+Your order will ship ASAP."
+  }
+## Thoughts:
+* Load and use [php-ev](https://www.php.net/manual/en/ev.examples.php), a pecl event timer that you can use to pause enough time to avoid API rate limits.

   print <<<END
   <span>Balance for Account: $account is $balance BTC with $confirmations confirmations.</span>
   END;